 The post-placement rewiring and rebuffering approach proposed in our work is particularly convenient with min-cut placement algorithms, which in addition to cell locations produce a hierarchical collection of "placement bins" (buckets) that contain tightly connected cells.
-Other subcircuits suitable for rewiring and rebuffering include buckets of cells found by depth-first or breadth-first traversal starting from a cell.
-For rewiring, we exhaustively search for pinswap symmetries and redundant pins within each bucket, rewire the netlist where possible, and proceed from smaller buckets to larger buckets.
+However, our approach does not impose any restrictions on algorithms used for placement and can be applied with analytical or simulated-annealing placers.
+To serve this purpose, we also use other subcircuits suitable for rewiring and rebuffering, including buckets of cells found by depth-first or breadth-first traversal starting from a cell.
+For permutative rewiring, we exhaustively search for pin-permutation symmetries and redundant pins within each bucket, rewire the netlist where possible, and proceed from smaller buckets to larger buckets.
 The experimental results show that this approach can reduce total wirelength by about 4.3%.
 Since this approach is orthogonal to other wirelength reduction techniques, it is an effective post-placement processing to reduce the wirelength of circuits.
 For rebuffering, we exhaustively search for phase-shift symmetries involving the buffered wires and replace the buffers with inverters if such a symmetry exists.

 The remainder of the paper is organized as follows.
 Section 2 introduces the basic ideas and describes some relevant previous work on symmetry detection, circuit rewiring, and min-cut placement.
 In Section 3 the problem mapping and the algorithm of the symmetry detection technique are illustrated.
-Section 4 discusses the post placement rewiring algorithm used in this paper and proposed a new way to do buffer insertion using phase-shift symmetry.
+Section 4 discusses the post placement rewiring algorithm used in this paper and proposes a new way to do buffer insertion using phase-shift symmetry.
 Experimental results are given in Section 5 and Section 6 concludes this paper.